awslabs/amazon-s3-find-and-forget/docs/USER_GUIDE.md

 ## Deploying the Solution

-To deploy the sample application you will require an AWS account.
-If you don’t already have an AWS account, create one at <https://aws.amazon.com> by following the on-screen instructions.
+The solution is deployed as an
+[AWS CloudFormation](https://aws.amazon.com/cloudformation) template.

 Your access to the AWS account must have IAM permissions to launch AWS CloudFormation templates that create IAM roles and to create the solution resources.

-The demo application is deployed as an
-[AWS CloudFormation](https://aws.amazon.com/cloudformation) template.

 > **Note** You are responsible for the cost of the AWS services used while
 > running this solution.
 For full details, see the pricing pages for each AWS